harvard-nrg/dwiqc/docs/source/xnat.rst

 process: Overview
 """""""""""""""""

-Testing a `link <#get-overview>`_

 With your data successfully downloaded using *get* mode (or organized in BIDS format through other means) you are ready to run *DWIQC*.
-We recommended running *DWIQC* in an HPC (High Performance Computing) environment rather than on a local machine.
-By default, *DWIQC* will run both `prequal`_ and `qsiprep`_ using gpu compute nodes.
+We recommended running *DWIQC* in an HPC (High Performance Computing) environment rather than on a local machine. *DWIQC* will run both `prequal`_ and `qsiprep`_ using gpu compute nodes by default.
 However, it is possible to turn off gpu-dependent features by using the ``--no-gpu`` argument. *DWIQC* may require up to 20GB of RAM if run on a local/non-gpu machine so please allocate resources appropriately.

 process: Required Arguments
 """""""""""""""""""""""""""